Volcano: The Blast Coaster

-Volcano: The Blast Coaster, or simply Volcano, was an inverted roller coaster located at Kings Dominion in Doswell, Virginia.
+Volcano: The Blast Coaster, or simply Volcano, was an inverted launched roller coaster located at Kings Dominion in Doswell, Virginia, United States.
 Designed by Werner Stengel, it was the first launched roller coaster manufactured by Intamin and the first of its kind in the world to be inverted.
 Its launch mechanism utilized linear induction motor (LIM) technology.
 After a series of delays, Volcano opened to the public on August 3, 1998.
-A portion of the ride was enclosed inside a man-made volcano originally constructed in 1979, which previously housed other attractions.
-Volcano's final year of operation was in 2018, and in the off-season that followed, Kings Dominion made a sudden decision to retire the roller coaster.
+A portion of the ride was enclosed inside an artificial mountain, constructed in 1979, which previously housed other attractions.
+Following nearly two decades of operation, Volcano abruptly closed a few weeks into the 2018 season, and the closure became permanent during the following offseason.
+In 2024, Rapterra, a launched wing coaster, was announced to replace Volcano.

 History

-A man-made mountain, originally called The Lost World, was constructed at Kings Dominion in 1979.
+An artificial mountain, originally called The Lost World, was constructed at Kings Dominion in 1979.
 It was located in the Safari Village section of the park and featured three rides inside – a dark ride named Land of the Dooz, a flume ride named Voyage to Atlantis, and a Rotor flat ride from Chance Rides named Time Shaft.
 Voyage to Atlantis was renamed Haunted River for the 1980 season.
 In 1984, Land of the Dooz was refurbished and rethemed to The Smurfs franchise, becoming known as Smurf Mountain.
 As popularity declined over the years, Smurf Mountain eventually closed permanently in 1993.
 The other two attractions were closed after the 1994 season, and the mountain's entrance was sealed off, casting uncertainty on the enclosed area's future.

 Kings Dominion was acquired by Paramount Parks in 1993, and under new ownership, plans were made to renovate the mountain.
 They considered adding a new attraction based on the upcoming 1995 Paramount film Congo.
 Unfortunately, the theme was later abandoned due to the film's poor box office performance.
 In 1996, the park moved in another direction hiring Intamin to design a new roller coaster.
 The ride manufacturer set out to develop a launch coaster, the company's first, that would be powered by a linear induction motor (LIM).
 Another ride manufacturer, Premier Rides, had pioneered the concept two years earlier with the design of Flight of Fear at Kings Island.
 A second concept for the theme was then proposed by Shane's Amusement Attic.
 The story focused on calling guests Lava Chasers, who were on a quest to explore the remnants of an ancient city inside a volcano.
-Although the early ride design from this concept wasn't used, much of the proposed theme was retained.
+Although the early ride design from this concept was not used, much of the proposed theme was retained.
 Intamin came up with two launched models: an Impulse Coaster (shuttle) and a Suspended Catapult Coaster (complete-circuit).
 An early track design proposed by Intamin, much of which was later modified, featured a maximum speed of 75 mph, a 140 ft Immelmann inversion with a 130 ft drop, a horseshoe, two double heartline rolls, and a helix.